-As someone who has dedicated 30 years to the furthering of Christian education, I was saddened as I drove home, first, because there seems to be a passionate opposition to Christian education in at least part of the congregation, but more so, because the minister’s comments were based on a complete misunderstanding of Christian Education as I experience it every day.
+As someone who has dedicated over 30 years to the furthering of Christian education, I was saddened as I drove home, first, because there seems to be a passionate opposition to Christian education in at least part of the congregation, but more so, because the minister’s comments were based on a complete misunderstanding of Christian Education as I experience it every day.

-Many sincere Christian parents send their children to the local public school.
-This may be because there is no local Christian school, or because of financial constraints.
+There are other reasons given for the renunciation of Christian Education.
 There are some, like the guest pastor, that believe the children of Christian parents are to be salt and light in the world.
 Other more philosophical types have told me that they wish to avoid a sacred/secular dualism.
-I will assert that the school that best addresses these concerns is the Christian school.
-I don’t mean just any Christian school however.
+Against these positions, I would like to push back and assert that the school that best addresses these concerns is the Christian school.
+I don’t mean just any Christian school, however.
 There are different kinds and I’m not ready to defend all of them with equal fervor.

 Niebuhr identifies several problems with this stance.
 The first is that separation from the world isn’t really possible.
-Further, this view seems to presuppose that sin lies in culture and that by avoiding culture, one can avoid sin.
+Secondly, this view seems to presuppose that sin lies in culture and that by avoiding culture, one can avoid sin.
 A final problem is that, at its root, the Christ against Culture model seems to suggest that Christ has little or nothing to do with culture—that the material world of which culture is a part, is at odds with the spiritual world, ruled by God.

 It is not difficult to understand why adherents of this view of culture would seek a separate Christian education for their children.
 The public school, like culture as a whole, would be seen to contain much that is in opposition to the ways of God.
 The purpose of the Christian school, then, would be to further the separation of the Christian community from the culture as a whole.

 It is a Christian school because various devotional practices have been added to the schedule.
 These would be things like devotions at the beginning the day, weekly chapels involving corporate worship, religious instruction and prayer, and Bible or religious education classes.
 We might think of the Christian aspects of this sort of school as the creamy icing spread over the already pretty decent cake that is the standard curriculum taught in the public school.

 This view of the relationship between Christ and culture is perhaps at the root of many sincere Christian parents sending their children to a public school.
 What the child learns at school may be considered as, at worst, philosophically neutral and the religious instruction and devotional activities that occur in the home and at church are considered adequate for the spiritual nurturing of the child.

-Where the first anti-culture view underemphasizes the good in creation, the critique of this pro-culture view is that it underemphasizes the extent to which sin has distorted God’s good creation—including culture.
-The failure to appreciate the extent of sin’s corrupting effects, often results in a corresponding failure to appreciate the scope of Christ’s redemption.
+Where the first anti-culture view underemphasizes the good in creation, the critique of this pro-culture view is that it under-emphasizes the extent to which sin has distorted God’s good creation—including culture.
+The failure to appreciate the extent of sin’s corrupting effects often results in a corresponding failure to appreciate the scope of Christ’s redemption.

 The task of the Christian, then, is to explore what it means to live faithfully.
-This means that we strive to transform culture by enhancing and celebrating the creational goodness and also discerning the presence of sin and working to reduce its effects.
+This means that we strive to shape God’s world by enhancing and celebrating the creational goodness and also discerning the presence of sin and working to reduce its effects.
 The role of the Christian, then, is to take care of the environment, feed the hungry and take care of the sick.
 It also means to be involved in culture as movie-makers, lawyers, florists, plumbers and union leaders that bless our neighbours.
-It means being available if God chooses to work through our meagre efforts and transform our local communities, or even the world.
+It means being available if God chooses to work through our meager efforts and transform our local communities, or even the world.

 The work of Redemption is Christ’s, but we are invited to participate in it.
 Rikk Watts of Regent College in Vancouver once left me with this analogy: We are called to imitate Jesus, like a child who enthusiastically pushes his plastic lawnmower behind his dad when he’s mowing the lawn.
 “Look Mom!
 We’re mowing the lawn!”